JanRII23/vaccineAnalysis/journal.md

 * What I expected
 * What were the results

+### Date: 05-21-2023
+Only had enough time to do some slight countplot visualizations + evaluations for both numerical and categoricals.
+I realized that during the evaluation it is quite difficult to find there are so many things to consider that will possibly guide my analysis.
+One thing that I do need to do once I am done with the EDA is to set aside the most interesting visuals/relationships found.

 ### Date: 05-20-2023
 It is interesting to note that after some initial data exploration, that there are features in this original dataset that were randomly represented as a string.
 I was hoping to visualize the samples and possibly extend it with political leanings of each state but may not be possible.
 I wonder that this random string assignment was intended to remove any political bias to the analysis.
 Furthermore, there quite intriguing things that need to be evaluated when seeing the histogram.